 Navigating the rules of golf, especially penalties, is a core part of the game.
 A one-stroke penalty isn't meant to feel like a failure, it’s a standard procedure for dealing with common challenges like wayward shots and tough lies.
 By understanding the common scenarios - penalty areas, unplayable balls, and lost shots - you can handle these moments calmly, fairly, and without hesitation.

 Even with the best memory, applying rules correctly while under pressure on the course can be a challenge.
-That’s why we’ve built so much of that official knowledge right into Caddie AI.
+That’s why much of this official knowledge is integrated into Caddie AI.
 Our app is designed to act as your instant rules official, so you're never left guessing.
-When you’re facing a tricky drop from a penalty area or need to be sure about your options for an unplayable lie, a quick query will give you the clear guidance you need in a fraction of second, helping with smarter decisions and maintaining peace of the game while on th coaurse.
+When you’re facing a tricky drop from a penalty area or need to be sure about your options for an unplayable lie, a quick query will provide clear guidance in seconds, helping with smarter decisions and maintaining the integrity of the game.